Fun and a change from the norm, these butternut squash fries are vegan, gluten-free, and totally healthy!

 - Pour onto tray and evenly spread out so no pieces overlap.
 Place into oven and bake for 20 minutes.
 Flip, and continue baking for another 10-20 minutes, or until desired crispiness is reached.

 - Note: Cook time will vary depending on the thickness of your "fries."
 If you see noticeable browning, you can always flip your "fries" earlier.

 Amount Per Serving: Calories: 266Total Fat: 16gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 0mgSodium: 415mgCarbohydrates: 28gFiber: 3gSugar: 2gProtein: 3g

 I cannot wait to make these again, although I find cutting butternut squash to be a pain since you have that rather stringy middle part to work around.
 I am going to pick up some other squashes and try them out as fries to see how they go, as I am partial to acorn and buttercup squash.

-When I made the recipe, I used 1/2 tsp. of salt and it was a little too much.
+When I made the recipe, I used ½ tsp. of salt and it was a little too much.
 It all depends on the size of your squash.
 You can also sub in coconut oil for the olive oil for a healthier take.
 Plus, the spices are all up to you!
-Maybe a rosemary and thyme variety would work, or perhaps a pizza inspired flavour.
+Maybe a rosemary and thyme variety would work, or perhaps a pizza inspired flavor.
 Decisions, decisions.
 Also note the little hands helping me with my food photography.
 She tries so hard!